Skip to main content

 Vehicle Code section 40902 permits a challenge to a traffic infraction citation in writing, without having to personally appear in court.
 A trial by written declaration does not require a court appearance by either party.
 Trial is through written declarations submitted by the recipient of the citation and the law enforcement officer who issued the citation.
 The judge will enter a judgment based on the written testimony and documentary evidence presented.

-A request for trial by written declaration must be made before the Due Date stated on the Courtesy Notice you received from the court.
+A request for trial by written declaration must be made before the Due Date stated on the Reminder Notice you received from the court.
 If you request a trial by written declaration, you will be required to waive your rights to appear, to testify in person, and to subpoena witnesses.
 You should review the instructions carefully before choosing this option.
 The California Judicial Council provides instructions and a form (Form TR-205, which is mandatory) for defendants to contest a citation in writing.
 The instructions and form are available from the clerk's office or you may download forms from the California Courts web site.

 If you are found not guilty the bail forfeiture amount you paid will be refunded to you by the court.
 If you are found guilty, the judicial officer will assess the amount of fine you are required to pay.
 The bail forfeiture amount you paid will be applied to the fine.
 If the fine is less than the bail deposit, any balance will be refunded by the court.
 If the fine is more than the bail deposit, you will be responsible for paying the balance due.